 German is spoken by approximately 120 million people (most of them in Germany, Austria and Switzerland).
 It is one of the major official languages of the European Union and is widely recognized as an important language of business, particularly in Eastern Europe.

+At Hamilton, German studies is an interdisciplinary concentration focused on the language, literature, culture, historical development and politics of German-speaking countries.
 Beyond the mandatory core courses in the language (third-year-level language proficiency and one literature course), students may choose courses from a wide selection of subject-related offerings in other departments (e.g. history, government, music, philosophy).